 The baseline requirement to apply to Norlin as a rising junior is having three semesters of college.
 That is, regardless of credit hours, rising junior applicants generally are in their second year.
 Therefore, no matter how many credits you have, if you’re in your first year of college, you must wait until the subsequent year to apply.

-As a high school senior the answer is no. High school seniors can (and often do) apply to Norlin Scholars and PLC but, if accepted to both, will need to choose because the workload is simply too heavy.
-However, rising junior PLC students may apply to Norlin Scholars.
-We do encourage high school seniors to apply to each program, if interested, and choose later if selected to both.
+As a high school senior the answer is no. High school seniors can (and often do) apply to Norlin Scholars, PLC and EHP but, if accepted to all of the programs, will need to choose because the workload is simply too heavy.
+However, rising junior EHP and PLC students may also be Norlin Scholars.
+We do encourage high school seniors to apply to each program, if interested, and choose later if selected to do more than one.

 Notification usually occurs by early April.
-Initial notification will arrive by email so be sure to check it regularly!
+Notification either way will arrive by email so be sure to check the email address you put on your application regularly.